AltmashRana/WealthFlowCompounder/README.md

 Everything runs in your browser — your numbers are never uploaded.

 - **Live Rates** is the only feature that calls the internet (a public currency API, no personal data sent)
-- **Share** puts your inputs in the URL itself — great for sending a scenario, but anyone with the link can see the numbers, and it may sit in browser history or chat logs
+- **Share** puts your inputs in the URL itself — great for sending a scenario
 - **Save Scenario** keeps everything local, if you'd rather nothing leave your machine